xqzhoudlut/FVCOM-FABM-PCLake/README.md

 # FVCOM-FABM-PCLake
-To build FVCOM-FABM-PCLake, first compile FABM and PCLake and then link FVCOM to it.
+To build FVCOM-FABM-PCLake coupled model, first compile FABM and PCLake and then link FVCOM to it.

 ## Complite FABM and PCLake